DTIV/govbot/README.md

 /listproto : list of available protocols

 --------------------
-/active: List of all active
+/active: List of all active proposals

 /que: List of all queued proposals

 /canceled: List of all canceled proposals

-/changed: List of changed proposals that have changed status
+/changed: List of proposals that have changed status

 --------------------
 $(protocol) set : add protocol for updates on active proposals and changes